 |Frog Hollow Farm||Homepage|

-Warren pears are available from late summer until mid winter.
+Warren pears are available from late summer through mid-winter months.

 Recipes that include Warren Pears.
 One is easiest, three is harder.